1,000+ Opportunities

 gov Disadvantaged Communities Department of Fish and Wildlife California National Archery in the Schools Program 2026 (CalNASP) Equipment Grant More Details about California National Archery in the Schools Program 2026 (CalNASP) Equipment Grant Disadvantaged Communities Baldwin Hills & Urban Watersheds Conservancy Baldwin Hills & Urban Watersheds Conservancy (BH UWC) Proposition 68 Grant Program More Details about Baldwin Hills & Urban Watersheds Conservancy (BH UWC) Proposition 68 Grant Program Disadvantaged Communities Baldwin Hills & Urban Watersheds Conservancy Baldwin Hills & Urban Watersheds Conservancy (BH UWC) Proposition 4: Community and Climate Resilience Grant Program More Details about Baldwin Hills & Urban Watersheds Conservancy (BH UWC) Proposition 4: Community and Climate Resilience Grant Program Disadvantaged Communities Baldwin Hills & Urban Watersheds Conservancy Baldwin Hills & Urban Watersheds Conservancy (BH UWC) Proposition 1 Grant Program More Details about Baldwin Hills & Urban Watersheds Conservancy (BH UWC) Proposition 1 Grant Program Change Notes: 05/07/2026, 8:46am

-Based on current listing details, eligibility includes: Local entities for projects in and near fire-threatened communities in California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local entities for projects in and near fire-threatened communities in California.
+Confirm the full requirements in the official notice before applying.